• NewJerseyAlmanac.com: Gateway to New Jersey Information

 On October 19 of 1915

 Thomas Edison funeral is held at his Glenmont estate and laboratory in West Orange attended by First Lady Lou Hoover, Henry Ford and Harvey Firestone, followed by burial in Rosedale Cemetery in East Orange.
+In the two days since Edison's death, some 40,000 people passed by his glass-topped casket in the library of his laboratory.
 President Hoover issues a proclamation calling for a national tribute to Edison's memory on the next evening by turning off electric lights for one minute.

 On October 21 of 2013